Theislemanager/evrima-rcon/README.md

 - Kick Player – Kicks a player by steam id.
 - Ban player – Bans a player by steam id.
 - Save – Saves all game data.
+- togglewhitelist - Turns the server whitelist on/off.
+- addwhitelist - Adds steam ids to the server whitelist.
+- removewhitelist - Removes steamids from the server whitelist.